-David Martin Non-Executive Director
+Non-Executive Director

-David has worked with Linklaters LLP since 2000 and has been a Partner since 2012.
+2000 and has been a Partner since 2012.
 He has worked in the firm's London, Abu Dhabi, Dubai and Hong Kong offices.
 He brings a deep wealth of experience in infrastructure projects in the ports, shipping and airports sectors, with direct experience in freeports.
 He is considered a market leading adviser on digital/telecoms infrastructure.
 David grew up in Pembrokeshire and, with strong family links in the county and in particular Milford Haven, remains a frequent visitor.
 He has recently started to learn Welsh.